Welcome to Bill-of-sale.org

 It is also advisable to have the buyer sign a "Promissory Note" and/or a "Security Agreement" together with the Bill of Sale.
 Generally speaking, it isn't wise to use a simple Bill of Sale for realty or for corporation stock and/or personal shares.
 But for property such as "artwork" a bill of sale for artwork is all that is required.

-A signed and dated Bill of Sale should contain three distinct areas:
+A Bill of Sale should incorporate:

 1. The names of both parties in complete form.
 For example: If one party is John Smith, don't just write "John Smith" write or type the name in full as "John William Smith" etc. The same goes for the street address of both parties.
 You should make sure it includes the exact spelling, the city and the zip code.
 It's also a good idea to include all telephone numbers as well as the persons email address.
 Of course, you should also include a clear and precise statement that the seller is transferring all rights and ownership to the prospective buyer (See sample bill of sale).

 2. A clear and precise statement the item(s) being in the sale.
 It must include the manufacture or make, any model numbers, what type of color the item is, and any serial and/or government registration numbers.
 This is especially so when it comes to product identification trademarks or corporation logos, etc. This is essential in clearly identifying the sale item.

 3. If there is no exchange of goods and the sale involves payment for said item being offered for sale then you must clearly state what currency the sale item is being paid for, and precisely how the payment will be made by cash, credit card, direct debit, etc. For more information, please read how to use bill of sale forms.

 Another thing to keep in mind is, a Bill of Sale can be written as "straight transaction" or it can be a "conditional transaction" which may include something of value to be used as security for the payment of the funds.
 A straight Bill of Sale is a completed transaction.